 Lastly, you might hear it said that the full potential of the speaker is unlocked if two speakers are paired to unlock the stereo sound.
 That’s pretty much true.
 We paired two Play:1 speakers and the results were much better.

 5. Mobile Application

 It’s essential for Sonos speakers to have a functional mobile application since we’ll be using it to control our devices.
 If the app is hard to use, buggy and glitchy, it’ll lower the user experience and upset a lot of people.

 Sonos’ mobile application is wonderful.
 It’s straightforward, intuitive and well-built.
 It has a lot of useful features and offers some good streaming services.

 You can stream music directly from Apple Music, Spotify, Tidal, Pandora, Groove and 31+ more services.
 On top of this, you can stream directly from your private collection using a drive or your computer.

 If you’re interested how the app looks on the inside, we took some pictures of it:

 The only issue here is that the TruePlay is uniquely available on iOS devices.
 If you’re an Android fan, you’ll have to borrow an iPhone/iPad from a friend to tune the sound.

-The one thing that would’ve made the app an out-of-the-box experience is if it could stream music, YouTube clips or video game sounds directly from your smartphone.
-It can still do it by having a cable and the 3.5mm jack, but it would’ve been great if it was as accessible Apple Music or Spotify.
+The one thing that would have made the app an out-of-the-box experience is if it could stream music, YouTube clips or video game sounds directly from your smartphone.
+It can still do these things by having a cable and the 3.5mm jack, but it would be great if these were as directly accessible as Apple Music or Spotify.